OptimalBits/ground/Readme.md

 manager, property bindings, reference counting and automatic synchronization between clients and servers while always maintaining high performance and low memory consumption.

+Ground is written in [Typescript](http://www.typescriptlang.org/), and can be used both in javascript and typescript projects.

 ##Highlights

 - Designed and optimized for NodeJS servers.
 - Hierarchical routing system simplifies routing by matching the DOM hierarchical nature.
 - Models with property **bindings**, **persistence** and client-server **synchronization**.
 - Complete **offline** support.
+- *Declarative Bindings* for easily connecting views and models.
 - Canvas Views.
-- Views with some common widgets based on jQuery UI.
+- Preloaded with some common views based on jQuery UI.
 - Events.
 - Undo/Redo Manager.

 ##Philosophy